DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [Falco Runtime Security Project v0.32.0 Release (CNCF Project)](https://github.com/falcosecurity/falco/releases/tag/0.32.0)

-     The main new features of this version: new configuration items, when a rule or configuration file change is detected, Falco will be restarted; support for detecting containers with excessive permissions; support for detecting shared host pids and pods in the IPC namespace, etc.
+     The main new features of this version: new ConfigMaps, when a rule or configuration file change is detected, Falco will be restarted; support for detecting containers with excessive permissions; support for detecting shared host pids and pods in the IPC namespace, etc.

 - [Flagger Progressive Delivery Attack v1.22.0 released (CNCF project)](https://github.com/fluxcd/flagger/blob/main/CHANGELOG.md#1220)